Born Cecilia Mary Anne Gradwell

 Although Octavia is named as a partner in the business, Cecil was the driving force, taking the lead in all the P.R. and marketing activities to publicise their ‘interesting scheme..to supply women with business training’.
 The school, at 5 Victoria Street, offered courses of three months, covering typing (on two different machines), double entry book-keeping and business training.
 A longer six-month course also included shorthand.
 Within twelve months the Westminster School of Business Training for Women had expanded its office space, but it kept its intake at about thirty girls a year.
 This selectivity probably contributed to its reputation for excellent results, judged by the number of girls who subsequently found appropriate positions, mainly permanent but sometimes temporary.

 Margaret Bateson interviewed Cecil in October 1894, one of the last women to be featured in her series about ‘Professional Women Upon Their Professions’.
-Although generally very positive, she clear had some reservations about Cecil’s idiosyncratic business training curriculum and found the list of questions Cecil used to test her students’ knowledge slightly bemusing.
+Although generally very positive, she clearly had some reservations about Cecil’s idiosyncratic business training curriculum and found the list of questions Cecil used to test her students’ knowledge slightly bemusing.
 While understanding the difference between dividends and interest might be useful, as well as knowing what ‘per cent’ meant and how to calculate it, ‘I can hardly think Miss Gradwell is in earnest when she asks us to “Describe in proper order the whole proceedings on your part and that of our stockbroker on purchasing £10,000 Midland Railway Ordinary Stock.”
 It would be such an extremely tedious tale.’
-Ralph Richardson, Octavia’s father, was an investor in the railways so it was may have been boring but it was probably a scenario drawn from real life.
+Ralph Richardson, Octavia’s father, was an investor in the railways so it was may have been boring but it was probably a scenario drawn from real life and Cecil’s approach, while unusual, was comprehensive.
+As well as teaching her pupils how to deal with stockbrokers and instruct bankers, she covered topics including business letters, press copying, indexing and filing letters, legal business and taxation.

 In the late 1890s and early 1900s, Cecil took every opportunity to publicise the opportunities secretarial work offered for women.
 In 1899, she was one of five women who presented papers on secretarial and clerical work at the International Congress of Women, held just around the corner from her offices in Westminster.
 She submitted well-received essays to a range of different publications aimed at helping women navigate the world of work and spoke at careers events.
 She had links to the Central Employment Bureau for Women, the National Union of Women Workers and in 1919 was listed as a member of the (very large) Council of the London Society for Women’s Service, alongside various organisational leaders, trades union heads and MPs.